 I waited quietly for the storm to hit …

 I was ready to ride it out with the people of the East Coast.
 I kept reminding myself not to be scared and that it wasn’t actually happening to me, but in a way, it was.
 I was scared for the millions of people who were about to experience the ride of their lives.

 Sadness overwhelmed me like the storm overwhelmed Staten Island.
-All my hurricane memories came flooding back to me…
+All of my living through Hurricane Katrina memories came flooding back to me.

 Surviving hurricanes …

 When you are affected by something as powerful as Hurricane Sandy, Hurricane Katrina, or any other powerful natural disaster, your life changes in one second, and trust me, it ain’t for the better, at least at first.